-A single implant is ideal for replacing 1 missing tooth.
-An implant supported replacement tooth looks and feels natural and is healthier for adjacent teeth than either a partial denture or a fixed bridge.
+A single implant is ideal for replacing one missing tooth.
+An implant-supported replacement tooth looks and feels natural and is healthier for adjacent teeth than either a partial denture or a fixed bridge.

-When 3 teeth in a row are missing, 2 implants can be used to create a bridge that esthetically and functionally replaces the missing teeth without damaging adjacent natural teeth.
+When three teeth in a row are missing, two implants can be used to create a bridge that esthetically and functionally replaces the missing teeth without damaging adjacent natural teeth.

-A fixed denture can be supported by 4-6 implants to replace up to 12 teeth, reestablishing proper esthetics and function in an amazingly lifelike way.
+A fixed denture can be supported by four to six implants to replace up to 12 teeth, reestablishing proper esthetics and function in an amazingly lifelike way.